Financial-Times/github-apps-config-next/README.md

 This folder contains our configuration for the [`manage-github-apps` command line tool](https://github.com/Financial-Times/manage-github-apps).

 Each configuration provides the tool with a list of GitHub App installations.
-It can then add the appropriate repositories to these installations.
+It will then add the GitHub repository that you specify to these installations.

 See the [Financial-Times/manage-github-apps README](https://github.com/Financial-Times/manage-github-apps#readme) for more information.